 WAITER.
 I'm a freaking clown, just like your future husband said, and I'm here to please you, as we agreed.

 MICHAEL.
-Look, if I offended you, I apologize.
+If I offended you, I apologize.

 WAITER.
 I'm not offended.
 Any job is a good job.